StratusLab/stratuslab.github.com/_posts/2012-09-25-install-cloud-services-installation.md

 cannot start properly
 + SELinux disabled in all nodes
 + StratusLab's release yum repository properly set in *all* nodes
-+ **sendmail** service installed and started on Front-End.
-This is to enable sending notification emails to image authors when new images are created using the *--save* switch of *stratus-run-instance*
 + finally it's recommended to do a **yum -y update** in all nodes before starting in order to install any critical updates and latest version of RPMs in the system

 StratusLab Cloud Front-End Deployment